19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (a) the applicant does not furnish the Authority with such information or document as is required under subsection (3);

-(b) in the opinion of the Authority, the applicant does not meet, or is unlikely to be able to continue to meet, such requirements as may be prescribed by regulations made under section 30W in relation to carrying on any business referred to in subsection (1); or
+(b) in the opinion of the Authority, the applicant does not meet, or is unlikely to be able to continue to meet, such requirements as may be prescribed by regulations made under section 151 in relation to carrying on any business referred to in subsection (1); or

+[Act 31 of 2017 wef 04/06/2018]

 (c) the applicant makes any statement, or furnishes any information or document, in relation to its application that is false or misleading in any material particular, or omits to state any matter or thing without which its application is false or misleading in a material particular.